Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

 In this experiment, we consider the classification of $c$ different digits.
 The MNIST database consists of a training set of $60,000$ images and a test set of $10,000$.
 We select, uniformly at random, a subset $\ccalT$ of training images and a subset $\ccalS$ of test images, containing only images of the $c$ digits to be classified.
 We use the $|\ccalT|$ images in the training set to estimate the covariance matrix $\bbR_{x}$ and to train the SVM classifier \cite{duda01}.
-Then, we run on the test set $\ccalS$ the classification using the full image, as well as the results of the sketching-as-sampling method implemented by the five different heuristics in a), and compute the proportional error $e = |\# \textrm{misclassified images}|/|\ccalS|$ as a measure of performance.
-We focus on comparing how much the performance degrades by carrying out the classification on only a few pixels (following the sketching-as-sampling framework), as opposed to classifying the digits using the entire image.
+Then, we run on the test set $\ccalS$ the classification using the full image, as well as the results of the sketching-as-sampling method implemented by the five different heuristics in a), and compute the classification error $e = |\# \textrm{misclassified images}|/|\ccalS|$ as a measure of performance.
+The baseline method, in this case, stems from computing the classification error obtained when operating on the entire image, without using any sampling or sketching.
 For all simulations, we add noise to the collection of images to be classified $\{\bbx_{t}+\bbw_{t}\}_{t=1}^{|\ccalS|}$, where $\bbw_{t}$ is zero-mean Gaussian noise with variance $\bbR_{w} = \sigma_{w}^{2} \bbI_{n}$, with $\sigma_{w}^{2} = \sigma_{\textrm{coeff}}^{2} \mbE[\|\bbx\|^{2}]$ (where the expected energy is estimated from the images in the training set $\ccalT$).
 We assess performance as function of $\sigma^{2}_{\textrm{coeff}}$ and $p$.